 - Academic Dishonesty or Misconduct.
-The President may establish a separate policy and procedure than the Code of Student Conduct for violations of academic dishonesty or misconduct.
+The President may establish a policy and procedure separate from the Code of Student Conduct for violations of academic dishonesty or misconduct.

 - Residence Life.
 The President may establish a separate resolution procedure for violations of the Code of Student Conduct that occur within University supervised housing, whether committed by residents or nonresidents.
 This resolution procedure may include sanctions, with the exception of expulsion or suspension.

 - Student Organizations.
 The President may establish a separate resolution procedure for violations of the Code of Student Conduct that involve a student organization.
 This resolution procedure may include sanctions, including the student organization’s loss of University recognition.

 Classroom Behavior.
 The primary responsibility for managing the classroom environment rests with the faculty.
 Students who engage in behavior that is inconsistent with the course syllabus; faculty instructions; University policies; or behavior that results in disruption of a class may face academic consequences or classroom excusal as directed by the faculty member and consistent with the course syllabus, instructions, and University policies.